mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 ## Logging configuration

 The plugin uses roundcube's facilities for logging.
 It creates two log files, `carddav.log` and `carddav_http.log`.
 The latter contains a log of the HTTP traffic.
-Because of its verbosity, it is put in a seperate log file and can also be configured with a separate log level.
+Because of its verbosity, it is put in a separate log file and can also be configured with a separate log level.
 The log files are found in the `logs/` subdirectory of the roundcube installation, if logging to files is configured in the roundcube configuration.